Automating-GIS-processes/site/docs/lessons/lesson-2/geopandas-an-introduction.md

 # For this, we
 #    1. convert the geopandas back into a ‘normal’ pandas.DataFrame with a shortened
 #       WKT string in the geometry column
-#    1b. while doing so, get rid of most of the columns (rename the remaining ones), and
+#    1b. while doing so, get rid of most of the columns (rename the remaining ones)
-#    1c. shorten the table to just 5 rows.
 #    2. apply the style to all cells in the column "geometry", and to the axis-1-index "geometry"

 # Why did I got via a ‘plain’ `pandas.DataFrame`?